Fsepehrpour/Python-Projects/Website-Update-Checker/README.md

 It is an open-source, automated testing tool used to test web applications across various browsers.
 Selenium is a powerful tool for browser automation that can mimic user interactions such as clicking and selecting from dropdowns.

+To interact with a website based on selecting an option from a dropdown (for example), and then fetching content based on that selection, you'll often need to simulate more complex interactions that might include JavaScript execution.
+For such cases, Selenium is an excellent tool as it allows you to control a web browser programmatically.

 #### Steps
 1. Install Selenium and WebDriver